Caswell County, North Carolina: Civil rights movement

 Several months later, Brown was convicted of assault with a deadly weapon and served 90 days in jail.
 While awaiting trial, white men bombed his yard.
 His four children and the 12 others who integrated the county's schools were physically threatened and emotionally abused throughout the semester.
 Despite requests from the NAACP and concerned families, no police protection was provided.
 Furthermore, the Board of Education refused to arrange school bus transportation.

 By late 1967, only 57 African American children out of a Black student population of approximately 3,000 were attending integrated public schools in Caswell County.
-While there had been some faculty integration, the less than two percent enrollment rate in essence preserved segregation.
+While there had been some faculty and administration integration, the less than two percent enrollment rate effectively upheld segregation.

 The school district's integration plan had not fostered sufficient desegregation.
-Its "freedom of choice" plan put the onus of integration on individual African American students and parents, who had to opt to cross the color line themselves.
+Its "freedom of choice" plan placed the burden of integration on individual African American students and parents, requiring them to cross the color line voluntarily.
 If they did so, they faced social stigma, severe discrimination, and other hardships.
 Consequently, many families, though supportive of integration efforts, chose to keep their children safe in valued Black schools such as Caswell County High School.

 The school district's low integration rate resulted in the U.S. Office of Education citing the county in 1966 as one of seven in the state that were not in compliance with its civil rights Title IV guidelines.
 The bureau began taking steps to cut off federal funding.

 The school district was not in full compliance with federal integration standards until 1969.
 In that year, the Caswell County Board of Education implemented a plan for complete desegregation after Judge Stanley ordered the school district in August 1968 to integrate starting in the 1969–1970 school year.

 When school integration and consolidation subsequently occurred, Bartlett Yancey High School in Yanceyville became the only public high school in the county after Caswell County High School's closure in 1969.
 The closed high school building's educational use was promptly reconfigured.
-The new integrated school was named N.L.
-Dillard Junior High School in honor of the former high school's principal.
+The new integrated school was named N. L. Dillard Junior High School in honor of Nicholas Longworth Dillard, the former principal of Caswell County High School.
 Integrated elementary schools were established based on zoning.